-Translation note: This version of the Annual Accounts is a translation from the original, which was prepared in Latvian.
+Translation note: This version of the Annual Accounts is a translation from the original, which was prepared in Latvian and digitally signed by the Board of the Company and the person in charge of preparation of the annual accounts on 30 April 2024.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However, in all matters of interpretation of information, views or opinions, the original language version of Annual Accounts takes precedence over this translation.